eea/eea.eurostat.api.fme/doc/help/src/reader-parameters.md

 - If the filter is wrong, then a response is returned with no observation results.

 Keep in mind that N observations does not equal N features.
 An observation is the unique combination of the codelists for a certain time period.
 As an example: When First N observations is set to 1.
 The first 3 rows of this dataflow are given as a result.
-This due to the fact that 2013 is the first observation.
+This since 2013 is the first observation.
 But in this case Partner makes them unique for that time period.
-Making all of these a first 1 observation.
+Making all these a first 1 observation.

 |  Freq | Partner  | Unit | geo | time_period | obs_value |
 | ------| -------- | -----| ----| ------------| ----------|